 Some incidents clearly demonstrated anti-Muslim bias but did not involve criminal acts or violence.
 This was apparent in a December 2017 incident during which a Pearland, TX, substitute teacher called the police on a Muslim 6-year-old with Down syndrome because she claimed to have heard the child say “Allah” and “boom” several times in class.
 According to the child’s father, the claims are impossible because the child does not speak at all.
 Despite obvious anti-Muslim bias, such cases are not included in the project because they are not characterized by violence or criminal incidents.

 Furthermore, we did not include a number of incidents that could not be directly linked to anti-Muslim prejudice.
-For example, we do not include robberies of mosques, unless there was evidence that robbery was motivated by anti-Muslim ideology.
 We also did not include incidents of violence and crimes against groups often mistaken as Muslim, such as Sikhs, unless there was evidence that the suspect was driven by anti-Muslim bias.
 We did not include a January 2017 incident in Woodland, CA, where a Sikh-owned business was burglarized and vandalized with racist messages such as “terrorist” and the N-word, before the perpetrators attempted to burn down the building.
 While the messages are obviously racist, they are not explicitly anti-Muslim.
 We did include an October 2016 incident in Lakeland, TN, during which a group of teenagers assaulted an Israeli man because he “looked Muslim” to them.
 The man had no affiliation with Islam.
 There was, however, explicit anti-Muslim bias present in this case.

 Anti-Muslim actions by federal officials, federal legislation, and Presidential Executive Orders receive a significant amount of attention from national media outlets.
 We felt including them would replicate much that is already well documented.
 However, incidents at the state and local level by elected and appointed officials receive far less attention.
 Our aim was to build and maintain a dataset that provides a fuller picture of what is happening across the country and which is often overlooked in public discussions.